The deadline for Spring, 2015 admissions is November 28, 2014.

 - A current resume or vita (be sure to include a current e-mail address)

-- A written personal statement explaining interest in the program (2-3 double-spaced pages detailing how your past academic, professional, and personal experiences have prepared you for graduate work in general and our program in particular) NOTE: Your personal statement must disclose any felony convictions or removal from a position within the criminal justice system.
-Failure to disclose this information will be grounds for removal from the program.
+- A written personal statement explaining interest in the program (2-3 double-spaced pages detailing how your past academic, professional, and personal experiences have prepared you for graduate work in general and our program in particular).

-- Official GRE scores (Note: no other graduate admissions test will be accepted)
+- Official GRE scores - required of all applicants (Note: no other graduate admissions test will be accepted)

 - TOEFL (for those who are not International Students, but for whom English is not their primary language)